 AG law is more flexible.
 The statutory information rights of the shareholders are more limited, but if needed, the shareholders’ agreement can still grant investors individual inspection and information rights.

 Because GmbH shareholders are registered by name in the commercial register, the register entry needs to be changed with each share transfer.
 This makes GmbH share transfers expensive and unwieldy.

 AG shares can be transferred much more easily – usually (if they aren’t physically issued) by a simple written assignment.

-This information is for discussion and general information purposes only.
-It is not meant as legal advice.
+This blog post is for discussion and general information purposes only and should not be considered as legal advice.

 Also, we’re talking about Switzerland here.
 In other countries, the situation can and will be completely different.